Haspamelodica/dmx-usb-atmega328p/README.md

 It uses a rewritten port of [UDMX](https://github.com/mirdej/udmx) for implementing DMX, and [VUSB](https://www.obdev.at/products/vusb/index.html) for implementing USB.

+## Split mode

+The interface can be used with one or with two Atmegas.
+Using two Atmegas is called "split mode".
+The interface is very choppy if split mode is disabled, which is the default.

+Split mode is not implemented yet.
+TODO implement split mode

 ## Interface variants

 There are two variants of the interface, differing in what protocol they use to communicate with the host.
+Both can be used with or without split mode.

 ### UDMX-based interface